Yas2020/End2End_MLOps_Pipeline/README.md

 # Full MLOps Pipeline in Production
-This project demonstrates a full life cycle of a MLOps pipeline from data, preprocsessing pipeline and model development up to deployment and monitoring of model and inference using open source tools with some best practices.
+This project demonstrates a full life cycle of a MLOps pipeline from data, preprocsessing pipeline and model development up to the deployment and monitoring of the model and the inference server using open source tools.

 ### Project Overview
 This project implements a full MLOps system for a fraud detection task with: